DouglasDelavy/docs/docs/resources/cops-and-robbers/index.md

 ensure cops-and-robbers
 ```

-3. In game you can use `cops_and_robbers` command to open Matchmaking UI.
+3. In game you can use `cops_and_robbers` command to enter in game menu, also you can use exports provided by this resource too.

 ---